project-imprimis/libprimis/doc/engine.md

 * `csmsplits <value>` Sets the number of CSM levels to use.
 * `csmsplitweight <value>` Bias towards splitting CSM close (high) or far (low).

+### 5.2.5 Global Illumination (GI)
+---

+Global illumination, also known as indirect lighting, is the illumination of surfaces by the light reflected off of other surfaces.
+Global illumination assumes diffuse reflection: that light that is shone upon surfaces bounces out at random directions at an equal rate.
+While this is not quite exactly true physically, it is a very good approximation to how lighting actually does diffusely reflect.

+The global illumination in Imprimis is calculated via the Radiance Hints algorithm, which allows for a cheap approximation of indirect lighting via a collection of *taps* placed automatically by the engine in the level.
+These taps have light seeded by the values of a reflective shadow map (RSM) that is calculated from the global sunlight (and not on-map light entities).
+The taps then exchange with each other light "packets" which are then used to determine the brightness of the surrounding area.
+The light "packets" recieved are directional, so the taps store the light values in a low-order multipole expansion of spherical harmonics (the cheapest way to do so).

+The use of global illumination is to ameliorate excessive point lighting (which is dynamic and therefore relatively expensive) by spreading the global sunlight around the level.
+As this global lighting is fairly inexpensive, levels should use sunlight + GI when possible.

+#### The Reflective Shadow Map (RSM)

+The RSM, unlike the shadow map, stores its values in a total of six channels and two logical maps: the diffuse color of surfaces the sunlight impinges upon is necessary to determine the color of the light which is diffusely reflected off of those surfaces, as well as the orientation of those surfaces to determine how strongly light has hit those surfaces.
+No depth map is needed in this case: the sunlight, which comes from the far-field, does not meaningfully attenuate within the scale of the map.

+The RSM is by default a quarter the resolution of the standard shadow map: the radiance hint taps generally don't have enough resolution to take advantage of a very sharp map, and the RSM requires six channels compared to the shadowmap's two.

 # 6 Actors
 ---